Relief for Taxpayers During COVID-19 Pandemic

 Collections and Enforcement Activities

-The department will limit the imposition of new enforcement actions on tax liabilities, but will continue to work to resolve debt for large and complex accounts that remain outstanding.
+The department will continue to work to resolve debt for large and complex accounts that remain outstanding.
 In addition, the department will continue to pursue taxpayers that willfully avoid meeting their Pennsylvania tax obligations.

 The department will continue to send non-filer notices and conduct automated call campaigns for business taxes as a reminder of their obligations.
 Businesses are encouraged to file and remit online using